 All thermodynamic functions (e.g. heat capacity, entropy and enthalpy) are represented as sums of Einstein-Plank terms:

 where and are adjustable (usually by means of the least squares method) model parameters.
 They can be estimated from experimental data using least squares method.
-A universal gas constant value from CODATA 2014 is used in the CpFit program.
+An exact universal gas constant value from CODATA 2018 is used in the CpFit program.
 In the eqs values are dimensionless and values are expressed in K. The software also supports usage of additional polynomial terms and separate support of heat capacity anomalies.

 The thermodynamic model of heat capacity based on Einstein-Plank functions allows to approximate , and in a wide temperature range using a uniﬁed set of parameters.
 Also unlike polynomial models it can give a physically correct extrapolation to a wider temperature range.